 Plant in a well-draining potting mix.
 The potting medium should be allowed to dry out to some extent between waterings; using a well-draining mix helps to ensure that the soil doesn’t remain wet.

-- Do not plant too deeply.
+Do not plant too deeply.
 Expose the top of the roots to encourage flowering.

 Bird of Paradise prefers full sun but will tolerate indirect light.

-- It grows best if the temperature is between 65° to 70°F (18° to 21°C).
+This plant grows best in temperatures between 65° and 70°F (18° to 21°C).

 Thoroughly wet the soil when watering.
 Allow the soil to dry slightly before watering again.

 Early spring is the best time to repot a plant that has outgrown its pot.

 Orange Bird of Paradise (Strelitzia reginae) is the most recognizable type of Bird of Paradise.
 Each flower has 3 orange sepals and 3 blue petals.

 The variety ‘Mandelas’s Gold’ has yellow sepals and blue petals.

 Juncea Bird of Paradise (S. reginae var. juncea) is a variety of the orange Bird of Paradise.
 It produces smaller flower and the spear-like leaves grow from the base at the soil line.
 The flowers appear on a stalk, as they do on the orange Bird of Paradise.

 White Bird of Paradise (S. nicolaiis) is an enormous species that’s often used as a landscape plant in tropical climates.
 It may reach heights of up to 30 feet!
 As its name suggests, this species produces a lovely white flower highlighted with dark blue.

-Wit & Wisdom
+Wit and Wisdom